Faculty & Staff

 Faculty

-Tammy Jorgensen Smith, PhD, CRC
+Tammy Jorgensen Smith, PhD, CRCAssociate ProfessorPhD Coordinator/LiaisonPhone: (813) 974-0973 |

 Research Interests:

-Dr. Smith is an Associate Professor in the Rehabilitation & Mental Health Counseling Program (RMHC) in the Department of Child and Family Studies and a formal affiliate of the 51ÔÚÏß Center for Inclusive Communities (FCIC) - a University Center for Excellence in Developmental Disabilities (UCEDD).
-Dr. Smith has dedicated her career to improving programs and systems that impact the lives of persons with disabilities.
-Her research focuses on the development, testing, and implementation of innovative service models to promote full inclusion and self-determination for people with complex disabilities.
+Dr. Smith is an Associate Professor in the Clinical Rehabilitation & Mental Health Counseling Program (CRMHC) in the Department of Child and Family Studies within the College of Behavioral and Community Sciences.
+Dr. Smith has dedicated her career to improving programs and systems that impact the lives of people with disabilities.
+Her research focuses on the development, testing, and implementation of innovative transition and employment service models and programs to promote competitive employment and self-determination for people with complex disabilities.

-Dr. Smith is also a faculty member of the FCIC Employment Team and contributes to the successful completion of elements of the core funding grant that supports the UCEDD.
-She serves as an Associate Editor for Frontiers in Rehabilitation – Work Rehabilitation and she is on the editorial boards of the Journal of Rehabilitation, the Journal of Vocational Rehabilitation, and the International Journal of Autism and Related Disabilities.
+Dr. Smith is an affiliate faculty member of the FCIC Employment Team and contributes to the successful completion of elements of the core funding grant that supports the UCEDD.
+She serves as an Associate Editor for Frontiers in Rehabilitation – Work Rehabilitation, and she is on the editorial boards of the Journal of Rehabilitation, the Journal of Vocational Rehabilitation, and the International Journal of Autism and Related Disabilities.
 Dr. Smith has published multiple peer-reviewed articles, abstracts, and book chapters and frequently presents her research at local, state, national, and international conferences.
-In addition to her research and service activities, Dr. Smith teaches several courses through the CRMHC master’s degree program and the Behavioral Healthcare doctoral program within the College of Behavioral and Community Sciences.
-She also serves as the Ph.D. program liaison for the Department of Child and Family Studies.
+In addition to her research and service activities, Dr. Smith teaches several courses through the CRMHC master’s degree program.
+She also serves as the Behavioral and Community Sciences Ph.D. program liaison for the Department of Child and Family Studies.

 Current Research and Training

-Achieving Competitive Customized Employment through Specialized Services for Veterans with Spinal Cord Injuries (ACCESS-Vets)
+Achieving Competitive Customized Employment through Specialized Services for Veterans with Spinal Cord Injuries (ACCESS-Vets) - federally funded, multi-site (Tampa VA, Richmond VA/VCU, USF) study.

 RSA Long Term Training Grant - A Solution to Personnel Shortages in the 51ÔÚÏß Public Vocational Rehabilitation System